How to Build a Retirement Income Plan

 Here are five things that Dana covers that are essential to building a retirement income plan that works.

-1. Spending Timeline
+1. Develop a Spending Timeline

 Spending changes over time.
 Accounting for these changes allows you to build a better retirement income plan.